what is medicare part a

 • You are under the care of a doctor and are receiving services under a plan of care created and reviewed regularly by a doctor.

-• Your doctor must certify that you need intermittent skilled nursing care—such as blood drawn.
-Or physical therapy, speech-language pathology, or continued occupational therapy.
-Read the additional criteria for eligibility for these services and when Medicare covers them.
+• Your doctor must certify that you need intermittent skilled nursing care—such as blood drawn or physical therapy, speech-language pathology, or continued occupational therapy.
+Please read the additional criteria for eligibility for these services and when Medicare covers them.

 • The home health agency caring for you is Medicare-certified.